Developer: Polyphony Digital

 Available Exclusively On

 Ever since GT4 the series has had a lot of problems with visuals, content, and just overall polish.
 GT4 was infamous for its high difficulty and questionable car selection.
-However, the series is known as the best looking racing simulator and the one with the most realistic driving physics.
+However, the series is known as the best-looking racing simulator and the one with the most realistic driving physics.
 GT5 has all of that, but problems lie in other areas, but more on those later.

-The first things you will notice is the new menu which is laid out better instead of pins on a map.
+The first thing you will notice is the new menu which is laid out better instead of pins on a map.
 You will notice a used car menu (which tracks mileage now), a better maintenance shop, the ability to generate a unique user profile for online races, and now seasonal events.
 Seasonal events are updated quarterly and feature endless amounts of races so when you finish the disc content you don’t get bored.
 Even tuning your vehicle is more user-friendly thanks to better descriptions and better visual guides.
 Polyphony really polished up the menus so everything looks more streamlined and not so cluttered and confusing.
 You know right where something is and how to get to it without referring to guides or searching around.

 Buying cars are really fun thanks to the huge selection and in-depth descriptions and history of each car.
 There are hundreds of them so car aficionados won’t get bored or yawn at the selection.
 A few new car dealers are Maserati and Lamborghini to name a couple.
 There are a lot of selections that can cost millions, so you should stick to the used dealerships until your credits are in the millions.
 The car selection is varied and strong so I have no complaints here.